Marwanhatemhelmy/simple-diabetes-prediction-ai-model/README.md

 The model has multiple loss functions that you can switch between , but only one activation function and one optimizer.

 Setting the model is very easy as you can see in the "trainingSimpleExample.java" file.

+* IMPORTANT * The normalization technice used in this model should be avoided in more advanced models.